Enterotoxigenic Escherichia coli: Enterotoxins

 ETEC send toxins into target cells after successful attachment.
 Enterotoxins produced by ETEC include heat-labile enterotoxin (LT) and heat-stable enterotoxin (ST).

 Prevention

 To date, no licensed vaccines specifically target ETEC, though several are in various stages of development.
 Studies indicate that protective immunity to ETEC develops after natural or experimental infection, suggesting that vaccine-induced ETEC immunity should be feasible and could be an effective preventive strategy.
 Prevention through vaccination is a critical part of the strategy to reduce the incidence and severity of diarrheal disease due to ETEC, particularly among children in low-resource settings.
 The development of a vaccine against this infection has been hampered by technical constraints, insufficient support for coordination, and a lack of market forces for research and development.
 Most vaccine development efforts are taking place in the public sector or as research programs within biotechnology companies.
-ETEC is a longstanding priority and target for vaccine development for the World Health Organization.
+The World Health Organization has identified ETEC as a priority target for vaccine development and has published Preferred Product Characteristics to guide development efforts.”